About us

 The Lutheran Church in Ireland

 The roots of the Evangelical Lutheran Church in Ireland go back over 300 years.
 The majority of our members come from German-speaking countries.
 That is why we have a particularly close relationship with the Evangelical Church in Germany (EKD).
-However, as the only Lutheran church in Ireland, we are also visited by many Protestant and Lutheran Christians from all over the world.
-To give them a home, there are many services in English as well as regular services in German.
+However, as the only Lutheran church in Ireland, we also provide a home for many Lutheran and Protestant Christians from all over the world.
+For that reason we offer many service in English.
+Our ministry in the English language is organised through our daughter congregation International Lutherans Dublin which is coordinated by a presiding team.

 Our church is part of the worldwide communion of Lutheran churches that stand in the tradition of Martin Luther's Wittenberg Reformation in 1517.
 There are over 72 million Lutheran Christians worldwide.
 As a Lutheran church, we are part of the ecumenical movement and are engaged in interfaith dialogue in Ireland.